nncarlson/index-map/doc/nag-coarray-mem-alloc-perf.md

   there are temporary allocations/deallocations occurring within the timed loop.
 The great increase of time here points to a much more costly memory allocator in `-coarray` mode.

   The former case where there are no allocations/deallocations in the timed loop is harder to explain.
-One possible explanation is that the `-coarray` memory allocator produced better arrays with respect to cache conflicts, page alignment, etc. I have no data to suggest this is more than just happenstance in this specific case.
+One possible explanation is that the `-coarray` memory allocator produced better arrays with respect to cache conflicts, page alignment, etc. I have no data to suggest this would be more than just happenstance in this specific case.